Do you remember your M.S. Program or supervised experiential learning experience?

 Preceptors are expected to have the knowledge and expertise in their field as evidenced by their having appropriate professional degrees and certifications.
 Preceptors are also expected to:

-- have interest in and time for guiding, teaching, and assessing a graduate student intern
+- Have interest in and time for guiding, teaching, and assessing a graduate student.

-The intern's (one) primary preceptor is an experienced Registered Dietitian who provides and/or coordinates supervision for the graduate student intern throughout the program.
-This person will submit online all preceptor evaluations of the graduate student intern's work to the M.S.
-Nutrition and Dietetics Program faculty.
-A primary preceptor must have daily access to the Internet and the ability to access and submit documents.
+The graduate student's (one) primary preceptor is an experienced Registered Dietitian who provides and/or coordinates supervision for the graduate student throughout the program.
+This person will submit all preceptor evaluations of the graduate student's work online to the program faculty.
+The primary preceptor must have daily access to the graduate student and the ability to access and submit documents.
+A Primary Preceptor Memorandum of Understanding (MOU) must be reviewed and signed by the primary preceptor and included in the graduate student’s application packet.

-The intern's one or more secondary preceptors are experienced Registered Dietitians who participate in teaching and supervising the graduate student intern.
-These dietitians agree to supervise the graduate student intern and, in the event that the primary preceptor is not able to, submit all preceptor evaluations of the graduate student intern's work to the program faculty.
+The graduate student's one or more secondary preceptors are experienced Registered Dietitians who participate in teaching and supervising the graduate student.
+These dietitians agree to supervise the graduate student and if the primary preceptor is not able to submit all preceptor evaluations of the graduate student's work to the program faculty.
+A Secondary Preceptor Memorandum of Understanding (MOU) must be reviewed and signed by the secondary preceptor and included in the graduate student’s application packet.

-- Must communicate information regarding the graduate student intern's performance with the graduate student intern and the primary preceptor on a regular basis.
+- Must communicate information regarding the graduate student's performance with the graduate student and the primary preceptor on a regular basis.

-- Must agree to abide by the policies and procedures that govern Oneonta's online M.S.
-Nutrition and Dietetics Program.
+- Must agree to abide by the policies and procedures that govern Oneonta's Online MS-Nutrition & Dietetics Program.

-- Maintain the confidentiality of student records, treating interns fairly and objectively, and providing regular constructive evaluations.
+- Maintain the confidentiality of student records, treating students fairly and objectively, and providing regular constructive evaluations.

-Soon after a student is appointed as an intern, the College Finance Officer will send a "SUNY Affiliation Agreement" to the contract officer or other administrator of each hospital and community agency listed by the graduate student intern on their paperwork.
+Soon after a student is appointed as a graduate student, the College will send the contract officer or other administrator of each hospital and community agency listed by the graduate student on the form that follows the "SUNY Affiliation Agreement".

-Appropriate facility administrators must sign these agreements/contracts with the college prior to the third week of May as a condition of the student's final acceptance into the online M.S.
-Nutrition and Dietetics Program.
-Appointments are not final until all required affiliation agreements have been signed by the appropriate representative of the facility and the College and the graduate student intern has met all other obligations such as earning an undergraduate degree and providing Oneonta with a signed copy of their Didactic Program in Dietetics Verification Statement (see your DPD Program Director).
+Appropriate facility administrators must sign these agreements/contracts with the College at Oneonta as a condition of the student's final acceptance into the program.
+Appointments are not final until all required affiliation agreements have been signed by the appropriate representative of the facility and the College and the graduate student has met all other obligations.
+The purpose of these agreements is to delineate the rights and responsibilities of the facility and SUNY Oneonta.

 As a preceptor, your involvement during the application process is critical to the graduate student intern's success in being selected for the M.S.
 Nutrition and Dietetics Program.
 Your assistance is needed in suggesting local facilities and other experienced RD preceptors that will provide the graduate student intern with the required experiences in medical nutrition therapy, food service and community nutrition.
 The experiences are planned on the Preceptor and Facility Form.
 An applicant's form must show where the graduate student intern will accomplish all required experiences and who will be precepting those experiences.

 NOTE: All M.S.
 Nutrition and Dietetics Program appointments are tentative until the college has sent and received back the completed "SUNY Affiliation Agreements" signed by the facility and the college after the graduate student intern applicant is selected to the online M.S.
 Nutrition and Dietetics Program.
-Here's what happens once a graduate student intern submits his/her materials to the D&D Digital Systems computer match company and an application to the program.
+Here's what happens once a graduate student intern submits his/her materials to the SUNY Oneonta online application system.

-March: Program Director, Masters Degree & Dietetic Internship Program Program faculty, and/or members of the online M.S.
+March: Program Director, Program faculty, and/or members of the online M.S.
 Nutrition and Dietetics Program selection committee contact designated primary preceptors to discuss the online program.
 The College's Office of Finance and Administration mails the "SUNY Affiliation Agreement" to the facilities for initial review.

 April: Applicants receive notification of online M.S.
-Nutrition and Dietetics Program appointments from D&D Digital Systems
+Nutrition and Dietetics Program appointments from Graduate Admissions/the Program.

-May: Preceptors fax to the college a completed Computer Usercode Agreement Form.
-Preceptors provide graduate student intern with a list of facility expectations to complete prior to the M.S.
+May: Preceptors provide graduate student intern with a list of facility expectations to complete prior to the M.S.
 Nutrition and Dietetics Program (example - immunizations, orientations, HIPAA training, medical abbreviations used in the facility, etc.).
-Preceptors are encouraged to review the schedule for the graduate student interns' on-campus orientation in May.
-(Required reading for interns.)
 Preceptors are encouraged to review the online M.S.
 Nutrition and Dietetics Program program policies.
 (Required reading for interns.)

 June: First semester courses begin combined with supervised experiential learning hours.